harshita2201301024/obsidian/data/Others/Birthday/Untitled.md

 Shippuuuu my beautiful wife
-you know that i love you more than myself. it all started on 16th July 2021, when I first texted you to file ITR after that i was finding a way to sta
+you know that i love you more than myself. it all started on 16th July 2021, when I first texted you to file ITR after that i was finding a way to stay in touch with you.
+There was some power  I used to put motivation status on whatsapp and you